McDonald’s Copycat Sweet & Sour Sauce! (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Watch the Homemade Sweet and Sour Sauce Recipe Video Below!
+Watch the Sweet and Sour Sauce Recipe Video!

-My #1 Tip for Homemade Sweet and Sour Sauce
+Homemade Sweet and Sour Sauce is so much better!

 Refer to the recipe card for the full list of ingredients and measurements!

-- white sugar – if you prefer a less sweet version, feel free to adjust this amount!
-The dried apricots and pineapple juice already have sugar in them, so you may find that you don’t need as much sugar.
+- white sugar – adjust if you prefer a less sweet sauce – FYI the dried apricots and pineapple juice already have sugar in them!

-- dried apricots – other recipes call for using apricot preserves or fresh apricots – I prefer using dried apricots for their sweet flavor (McDonald’s uses apricot puree in their Sweet and Sour sauce).
-Furthermore, they will soften as the sauce reduces and I will crush them in the sauce so that their flavor infuses even more!
+- dried apricots – other recipes call for using apricot preserves or fresh apricots – I prefer using dried apricots for their sweet flavor (McDonald’s uses apricot puree in their Sweet and Sour sauce), which I crush into the sauce as they soften.

-- pineapple juice – I recommend using “no sugar added” pineapple juice to control the level of sweetness.
-Go for “pure pineapple” juice not from concentrate.
+- pineapple juice – I recommend using “no sugar added” pure pineapple juice (not from concentrate) to control the level of sweetness.

-- ketchup – Some brands of ketchup may be sweeter than others; therefore, I would adjust the amount of sugar accordingly.
+- ketchup – Some brands of ketchup are sweeter than others, so adjust the amount of sugar accordingly.

 PRO TIPS